40+ Amazing Email Popup Examples [+Why They Work]

 Highway Robery

-Highway Robery, for example, is positioning their popup on the right.
+Highway Robery is positioning their newsletter popup on the right side of the screen.
 They’re probably assuming that users tend to scan their page in a Z shape.
 Proponents of this UX theory say that the bottom right corner of the screen is most likely to drive action.

 Ulta

-After lightbox popups and side popups, it’s time to check out some email bars!
+After lightbox popups and side popups, it’s time to check out some email sticky bars!

 This one from Ulta ranks high on my personal list.
 Bright colors, eye-catching call-to-action, excellent position — you can’t beat it!